Society for the National Heritage of Iran: Linguistic Influence

 Although primarily an architectural and political entity, the SNH also advocated or assisted individuals who had hoped for a revitalization of the Persian language.
 One major move at the time of SNH was de-listing Arabic loan words and replacing them with old or new Persian words.
 Even though SNH was involved in publications and advocacy of a more cohesive Persian language, it was intellectuals such as Sadiq Kiya and Ibrahim Purdavus who through their publications, and their focus on Ferdowsi's Shahnameh created a Persian vocabulary that was mainly New, Middle, or Old Persian in origin.
 Nonetheless through its publications SNH was a force behind removing of foreign words from Persian.

 Legacy

-Nearly every significant Persian poet whose mausoleum is in Iran has benefited from SNH's involvement.
-SNH has been critical in protection and identification of Iranian artifacts and language as well.
-Iran having a significant Pre-Islamic history, as well an equally significant history after Islam, has always suffered from a dichotomy in its loyalties between what is essentially a desire for heritage and one that is a desire for religion.
+Nearly every significant Persian poet whose mausoleum is in Iran has benefited from the SNH's involvement.
+The SNH has been critical in the protection and identification of Iranian artifacts and language as well.
+Iran, having a significant Pre-Islamic history, and an equally significant history after Islam, has always suffered from a dichotomy in its loyalties between a desire for ancient heritage and a desire for religion.
 The political systems in Iran seem not to be immune to this dichotomy as well.
-The SNH and indeed the Pahlavi dynasty seem to embrace the Iranian identity but ignore the Islamic identity of Iran, whilst the current regime in Iran, headed by Muslim clerics, seems to ignore or downplay Iranian identity in favor of an Islamic identity.
+The SNH and the Pahlavi dynasty itself seemingly embraced the Iranian identity but ignored the Islamic identity of Iran, whilst the Islamic Republic of Iran, headed by clerics, seems to ignore or downplay Iranian identity in favor of an Islamic identity.